tmetsch/suricate/README.md

 ## Step 3 - do sth with it

 Just like the analytics part the processing is done in Python.
+Create a script called *processing.py*.
 Lets load the model we just learned:

     mean = retrieve_object('<id_of_mean_obj>')['meanserver']